Connect with God

 Jesus died on the cross to pay the price for our sins.
 (Romans 6:23)

-Jesus rose form the dead in victory over sin and death.
+Jesus rose frOm the dead in victory over sin and death.

 Jesus restored our relationship with God.